 Here is another thing you should know about freezing jicama.
 You can actually freeze the whole jicama or you can freeze sliced and diced jicama.
 Do whatever works for you at the time you are ready to proceed to freeze.

-Here are some steps for freezing whole jicama:
+Here are some steps for freezing the whole jicama:

 - Wrap the jicama whole in foil.
-Be sure to wrap it tightly and cover well enough there are no gaps to the produce.
+Be sure to wrap it tightly and cover it well enough that there are no gaps to the produce.

 - Keep away from high-moisture areas.
 You need it to remain dry even in frozen form.